• Skip to primary navigation

 • This process is slow.
 Do not raise the temperature to speed things up.
 If you do, you can burn your chocolate.

 It is very important that you do not allow any water to come in contact with the chocolate.
-Chocolate mixed with a drop or a few drops of water with seize (stiffen or harden).
+Chocolate mixed with a drop or a few drops of water will seize (stiffen or harden).

 If this happens your only option is to add more liquid in order to get the chocolate smooth again.
 However, you can not use this thinned batch of chocolate for tempering or dipping as it will never harden properly.